 - There is also an appendix for end-of-life management as well as patient education and counseling.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Sleep Apnea
+Clinical Topics: Arrhythmias and Clinical EP, COVID-19 Hub, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Sleep Apnea

 Keywords: Amyloidosis, Arrhythmias, Cardiac, Autoimmune Diseases, Cardiac Resynchronization Therapy, Cardiomyopathies, Cardiotoxins, Coronary Angiography, Coronavirus, COVID-19, Dataset, Defibrillators, Implantable, Dementia, Diabetes Mellitus, Dyslipidemias, Dyspnea, Echocardiography, Exercise Test, Health Status, Heart Failure, Hypertension, Myocardial Infarction, Percutaneous Coronary Intervention, Peripheral Vascular Diseases, Pharmaceutical Preparations, Physical Examination, Risk Factors, Secondary Prevention, Sleep Apnea Syndromes, Stroke, Stroke Volume, Substance-Related Disorders, Ventricular Dysfunction, Left